-"The air crews on the Hump are substituting spirit and 'guts' for experience...in nearly all respects, except to shoot back at the enemy, the operation over the Hump is a combat operation...The terrain is difficult, the weather conditions are bad, radio navigational aids are marginal, the airplanes are nearly always loaded to capacity and the enemy is constantly shooting at you."241 were not considered to be 'combat' missions by those at Headquarters Army Air Forces.
+"The air crews on the Hump are substituting spirit and 'guts' for experience...in nearly all respects, except to shoot back at the enemy, the operation over the Hump is a combat operation...The terrain is difficult, the weather conditions are bad, radio navigational aids are marginal, the airplanes are nearly always loaded to capacity and the enemy is constantly shooting at you."
+236

+Air Transportation Command crews assigned within the CBI Theater, as well as those who constantly flew in and out of the CBI area, were often slighted, since these transportation flights were not considered to be 'combat' missions by those at Headquarters Army Air Forces.
 This made awards of DFCs and Air Medals problematic in trying to recognize these aircrews.
 However, with support from the Air Transport Command headquarters staff, as well as Major General George E. Stratemeyer, the commander of Army Air Forces, India-Burma Theater, changes were afoot.
 In December 1944, Headquarters Army Air Forces, Army Air Forces Awards Board, sent a cable to General Stratemeyer informing him that they were working on an authorization to allow him to recognize personnel of India-China Division, Air Transport Command, with combat awards while operating in his combat area.
-At the moment, the policy was making its rounds in the Pentagon, but the Awards Board was hopeful that it would be approved shortly.242
+At the moment, the policy was making its rounds in the Pentagon, but the Awards Board was hopeful that it would be approved shortly.237